LivePersonInc/developer-center/pages/Documents/ConversationalAI/CommonSolutions/set-consumer-expectations-about-wait-times-for-agents.md

 ### Workflow

-#### Step 1: Create a namespace in the CCS to store the queue health info

-{: .attn-note}
-Before completing this step, verify the Conversation Context Service is [turned on in Bot Accounts](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).
+#### Step 1: Get your developer key

 In Conversation Orchestrator:

 * Copy your developer key (Maven API key) in the Developers module, so you can use it in calls to the CCS.

 #### Step 2: Create a function that retrieves the queue health info and sends it to the CCS

+{: .attn-note}
+Before completing this step, verify the Conversation Context Service is [turned on in Bot Accounts](conversation-builder-scripting-functions-manage-the-conversation-context-service.html#getting-started).

 In LivePerson Functions: